Nabla7/TOg-State-Machines-and-Computability/README.md

 ### Overview of concepts to talk about in tentative order:

--from wikipedia on Universal Turing Machine:
+- from wikipedia on Universal Turing Machine:
 > A universal Turing machine can calculate any recursive function, decide any recursive language, and accept any recursively enumerable language.
 According to the Church–Turing thesis, the problems solvable by a universal Turing machine are exactly those problems solvable by an algorithm or an effective method of computation, for any reasonable definition of those terms.
 For these reasons, a universal Turing machine serves as a standard against which to compare computational systems, and a system that can simulate a universal Turing machine is called Turing complete.

+- talk about transformer
+  - Turing complete theoretically even without positional encoding
+  - Not Turing complete empirically, limited precision, is able to recognize certain formal languages, heavily dependent on positional encoding to work.